-The nap dress hit its stride last summer, smack dab in the middle of a global pandemic that forced us to accept the fact that when it comes to stay-at-home-style, less is more.
-The flowy, Victorian-meets-minimalist-chic frock formerly understood as a nightgown was now accepted as daywear; because the only places we’d be visiting for the foreseeable future were our couches, beds, desks, or the grocery store (where the only accessory that mattered was our face masks).
-Suddenly, it was a viral-style investment worth making.
+The nap dress hit its stride during the summer of 2020, smack dab in the middle of a global pandemic that forced us to accept the fact that less is more when it comes to stay-at-home-style.
+The flowy, Victorian-meets-minimalist-chic frock formerly understood as a nightgown was now accepted as daywear because the only places we’d be visiting for the foreseeable future were our couches, beds, desks, or the grocery store (where the only accessory that mattered was our face masks).
+Suddenly, it was a viral investment worth making.
 In a post-vax world, we weren't ready to leave nap dresses behind, and simply found takes on the trend that felt a bit more outside-ready.
-So what are we calling this slightly less casual and less nap-friendly version of the garment? we’re making a new case for what we’re reframing as the “snack dress.”
+So what are we calling this slightly less casual and less nap-friendly version of the garment? we’re making a new case for what we've dubbed the “snack dress.”

 How does the snack dress differ from the nap dress?
-The difference is subtle, but bear with us while we brush Cheetos’ dust off the couch.
-For starters, the frock features a bit more structure with a smocked bodice that allows for optimal snacking — it can catch crumbs and act as a napkin while still helping the wearer maintain an elegant demeanor.
+The difference is subtle, but bear with us while we brush Cheetos dust off the couch.
+For starters, the frock features more structure with a smocked bodice that allows for optimal snacking — it can catch crumbs and act as a napkin while still helping the wearer maintain an elegant demeanor.
 Where the nap dress was inherently bedroom-born as a sleepwear piece that took to the streets, the snack dress is comfy daywear that secretly doubles as sleepwear.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.